Overview

 Pickleball Is Coming to the 2026 International Sweetener Colloquium!

 Grab your paddles and join us on Sunday afternoon, Feb.
 22nd, from 1:00-4:00 p.m. for the first annual International Sweetener Colloquium Tournament at the Omni Orlando Resort at ChampionsGate.
 All pickleball enthusiasts and novices are welcome.
-Register in groups of two or on your own to have an opportunity to play pickleball and connect with other conference attendees before the conference officially kicks-off later that evening.
+Register to have an opportunity to play pickleball and connect with other conference attendees before the conference officially kicks-off later that evening.
 Newcomers and aficionados alike are welcome.

 The afternoon will include short clinics led by club pros for beginners and those who want to hone their skills, followed by a round-robin tournament and playoff with the top eight players, as well as an awards ceremony.
 The top two players at the end of the tournament will win an inscribed award plaque!